cmzzdev/Haufe-Challenge/README.md

 ## Clone the repository to your local machine 📖

-_open console terminal and write the follow command_
+_Open console terminal and write the follow command_

 ```
 git clone https://github.com/cmzzdev/Haufe-Challenge.git